 The SSMP will be updated as needed to describe any significant changes in proposed actions or implementation schedules.
-The update will include available information on the performance of measures that have been implemented.
-UC Riverside will communicate annually with interested parties regarding implementation and performance of the SSMP.
+UC Riverside will communicate with interested parties regarding implementation and performance of the SSMP.
 Interested parties include:

-- Associated Students Environmental Affairs

 - City of Riverside

 - County of Riverside

-- Riverside Public Works Department
+- City of Riverside Public Works Department

-- Graduate Students Association (GSA)
+- Riverside County Flood Control and Water Conservation District

-- Santa Ana RWQCB
+- Santa Ana Regional Water Quality Control Board

-11.1SSMP Certification
+11.1.
+SSMP Certification

-The Final SSMP, incorporating all of the SSMP requirements, shall be certified to be in compliance with the general WDRs within the time frame identified in subsection D.15 of Order No. 2006-0003-DWQ for sewer systems serving population between 100,000 and 10,000 no later than 48 months after WDRs adoption, or May 2, 2010.
+Initial certification of the SSMP was completed in compliance with the general WDRs within the time frame identified in subsection D.15 of Order No. 2006-0003-DWQ for sewer systems serving population between 100,000 and 10,000, no later than 48 months after WDRs adoption, or May 2, 2010.
+Initial certification of the UC Riverside SSMP was completed in the online SSO database as required.